exercism/common-lisp/concepts/hash-tables/about.md

 Hash tables can be created with the `make-hash-table` function.

-The `make-hash-table` function takes several [keyword arguments][concept-named-parameters] for fine-tuning the initial size of the hash table as well as its resizing threshold; refer to the [documentation][hyperspec-make-hash-table] for full info on those.
+The `make-hash-table` function takes several [keyword parameters][concept-keyword-parameters] for fine-tuning the initial size of the hash table as well as its resizing threshold; refer to the [documentation][hyperspec-make-hash-table] for full info on those.
-More importantly it also takes a `test` [keyword argument][concept-named-parameters] which defines how keys are compared during the insertion, lookup and removal of keys and values.
+More importantly it also takes a `test` [keyword parameter][concept-keyword-parameters] which defines how keys are compared during the insertion, lookup and removal of keys and values.
 The values of the `test` argument can be one of `'eq`, `'eql`, `'equal`, or `'equalp` which correspond to the [generic equality predicates][concept-equality].
 The default value is `'eql`.